*According to the latest update on the CBSE Syllabus 2023-24, this chapter has been removed.

-5. The electricity boards are unable to cover up transmission and distribution losses
+5. The electricity boards are unable to reduce transmission and distribution losses.

-6. Scarcity of raw materials for the thermal power plants is a hindrance in producing electricity.
+6. Scarcity of raw materials for thermal power plants is a hindrance to producing electricity.

 14. Discuss the reforms which have been initiated recently to meet the energy crisis in India.

-1. Government has allowed private sector to start generating electricity.
+1. Government has allowed the private sector to start generating electricity.

-2. Indian government had allowed joint venture of Tata Power and Power Grid Corporation for the construction of transmission networks
+2. Indian Government had allowed a joint venture of Tata Power and Power Grid Corporation for the construction of transmission networks.

-4. CERC (The Central Electricity Regulatory Commission) and SERC (State Electricity Regulatory Commissions) are regulatory mechanisms that have been setup in states to regulate tariff, improve efficiency and competition.
+4. CERC (The Central Electricity Regulatory Commission) and SERC (State Electricity Regulatory Commissions) are regulatory mechanisms that have been set up in states to regulate tariffs and improve efficiency and competition.

 6. Encouraging the population to use renewable sources and reduce dependence on conventional sources.
-National programs like National Energy Efficiency Programme (NEEP) were established that aimed at conserving petroleum products.
+National programmes like National Energy Efficiency Programme (NEEP) were established that aimed at conserving petroleum products.

-15. What are the main characteristics of health of the people of our country?
+15. What are the main characteristics of the health of the people of our country?

-The following points show the state of health of people of our country:
+The following points show the state of health of the people of our country: